partiql/partiql-lang-kotlin/docs/user/CLI.md

 ### Advanced REPL Features

-To view the AST of a PartiQL statement, type one and press enter only *once*, then type `!!` and press enter:
+To view the AST of a PartiQL statement, type the statement and press enter only *once*, then type `!!` and press enter:

 ```shell
 PartiQL> 1 + 1